-THE 250
+THE 250 3 credits

-Introduction to Theatre
+Introduction to Applied Theatre

-This course surveys the art of theatre.
-Students will learn about the process of creating theatre through a study of the production process as a collaboration between the actors, directors, designers, and many other artists needed for the creation of theater.
-Through videos and attendance at live theatre, students will also learn the various forms of theatre.
-In addition, students will be introduced to theatre's historic roots and its diversity as expressed in various cultures throughout the globe.
+This course surveys the applied art of theatre.
+Students will learn about the process of creating theatre through study of through a study of the production process as a collaboration between the actors, directors, designers, and many other artists needed for the creation of theater.
+Through videos and attendance at live theatre, students will also learn the various forms of theatre, and present a live performance that integrates the essential artistic elements of theatre.

-THE 300
+THE 300 1-3 credits